Travel to Santa Fe, New Mexico

 Just a short drive up the mountain, Ski Santa Fe features seven lifts, 74 trails, a snowsports school and a children’s center.
 With one of the highest elevations in the country, Ski Santa Fe is also popular with snowboarders.

-Shown below are popular tourist attractions in Santa Fe.
+Shown below are several popular tourist attractions in Santa Fe.